sx2008/Delphi-Test-Apps/Readme.txt

-Just some simple Delphi apps.
+Just some simple Delphi demo applications.

+All demos compiles with Delphi 5 (or higher).